jcairo/todoLab/todoLab/doc/README.txt

 Licensing:
 I chose to use the GPL v3 license as it appeared I was unable to include GPL v3 code in an Apache2 licensed product.
-It is my understanding that all code from Stack Overflow is GPL code and I have used many snippets.
-The Gson library is Apache 2 which can be used under the GPL v3.
+It is my understanding that all code from Stack Overflow is GPL code and I have used several snippets.
+The Gson library and all Google developer document code licensed under Apache 2 which is compatible the GPL v3.
-All used code was either taken from the Google Developer (Apache 2) guide or Stack Overflow (GPL).
+All code used was either taken from the Google Developer (Apache 2) guide or Stack Overflow (GPL) and is noted where used with the author name, date, and URL.